LandRegistry/develop-property-alpha/README.md

 Protoypes of, and thinking about, Services and User Journeys for Developing, selling, and buying 'new build' homes in England and Wales.

+THIS WORK IS NOT CURRENT - PROJECT and BETA SERVICE ENDED JULY 2019

+This prototype led to the private beta work, prototpyed here: [develop property ready to sell](https://github.com/LandRegistry/develop-property-ready-to-sell)

 ## Developing land and properties